-Here at Performance Physical Therapy, we have a saying: movement in medicine.
-Exercising is one of the best ways to strengthen your body, and it helps guard against a number of problems: heart disease, stroke, obesity, and more.
+Movement is medicine.
+Exercising is one of the best ways to strengthen your body, and it helps guard against a number of problems like heart disease, stroke, obesity, and more.

 The AHA suggests that you slowly work up to doing at least 150 minutes of moderate physical activity (like fast walking) each week.
-That means that eventually, you’d be doing moderate physical activity for 30 minutes, five days a week.
-If you have less time to spare, you can try for 75 minutes of vigorous physical activity (like jogging) each week — but make sure not to do too much too fast.
-Either way, at least two days a week, you should do muscle-strengthening exercises.
+Which means that eventually, you’d be doing moderate physical activity for 30 minutes, five days a week.
+If you have less time to spare, you can try 75 minutes of vigorous physical activity (like jogging) each week -- but make sure not to do too much too fast.
+Whether you're doing moderate or vigorous activity, you should still focus at least 2 of those days on muscle-strengthening exercises.

 Don’t forget to keep an eye on your heart rate so you know when to back off or step it up!